traverson/traverson/README.md

       ...
     }

-Because the path array is exhausted now (`resource` was the last element), this document will be passed into to the callback you provided when calling the walk method as the second parameter.
+Because the path array is exhausted now (`resource` was the last element), this document will be passed into to the callback you provided when calling the `walk` method as the fourth parameter.
 Coming back to the example from the top, the output would be

     We have walked the path and reached the final resource.